Nitrile vs. Latex vs. Neoprene: How to Choose the Right Cleanroom Glove

 Nitrile: the versatile workhorse

 Nitrile provides broad chemical resistance, low particulation in cleanroom-rated lines, and strong puncture resistance—making it the default choice for most semiconductor, pharma, optics, and medical‑device workflows.
 In ISO 5 environments, operators commonly choose white, finger‑textured 12" cuffs for easier donning and secure grip on stainless steel or polymer tool surfaces.
-The longer cuff helps maintain gown overlap when reaching into equipment.

 Popular picks: